divyanshkul/junit-get-started/README.md

 ## Setting up the Project

-* Download[Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk9-downloads-3848520.html) installed on your system.
+* Download [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk9-downloads-3848520.html) installed on your system.
 * Make sure you have declared the `JAVA_HOME` environment variable to the directory where JDK was installed.
 * Fork the repository by clicking on the Fork icon at the top right corner of the repository page.
 * Clone the repository on to your local machine by running the following commands on git: